Leading crypto businesses committed to creating practical tools to help comply with the U.S. securities laws.

 We believe that our cryptocurrency framework makes it easier for members to apply the law more consistently and efficiently across digital assets.

-At the core of the Crypto Rating Council is our securities rating framework, a points-based rating system built upon a set of factual questions that assess each element of the legal test that courts use to determine whether an asset is a security.
+At the core of the Crypto Rating Council is our rating framework, a points-based rating system built upon a set of factual questions that assess each element of the legal test for investment contracts that courts use to determine whether an asset is a security.
 Our framework is derived directly from case law and SEC guidance and has been structured to emphasize objective, repeatable, and fact-driven responses that can be answered more consistently across different assets and across the same asset over time.

 The analytical framework results in a score between 1 and 5 for each asset we review.
-A score of 1 means the Council’s analysis suggests the asset has few or no characteristics consistent with treatment as an investment contract, and therefore a security, under the U.S. federal securities laws.
+A score of 1 means the Council’s analysis suggests the asset has few or no characteristics consistent with treatment as an investment contract, and therefore not a security under the U.S. federal securities laws.
 A score of 5 means the Council’s analysis suggests that an asset has many characteristics strongly consistent with treatment as a security.
-The CRC will generally publish the results of our analysis to encourage a common dialogue, vocabulary, and understanding of the federal securities laws as applied in practice, but scores to not address the merits or suitability of particular digital assets and are not intended to be relied on as legal, investment, financial or other advice by any person.
+The CRC may publish scores to encourage a common dialogue, vocabulary, and understanding of the federal securities laws as applied in practice, but scores to not address the merits or suitability of particular digital assets and are not intended to be relied on as legal, investment, financial or other advice by any person.
 To see the scores of the assets we’ve rated, visit our asset ratings page.